shahzadnaeem/new-debug-demo/README.md

 - Open the `debug.js` file in the `Explorer`
 - Switch to `Run and Debug`

 You should see something similar to the following image.
 Please note the red circles to the left of lines 50 and 61 in the `Editor`.
-These are `breakpoints` and program execution will stop at these when `debug.js` is run using the `Debugger`.
+These are `breakpoints` and program execution will stop at these when `debug.js` is run using the `Debugger`

 You can add the missing `breakpoints` add them by hovering your mouse to the left of a line number (50 and 61 in our case) and clicking when you see a dark red circle appear.
-Clicking again will remove a breakpoint.
+Clicking again will remove a breakpoint

 Please ensure that lines 50 and 61 have a `breakpoint`.